khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 From my best friend in high school: to always put my family first, and try hard for them, even if I have to move to new places; to bring laughter to my friends, but always with care, so my words don’t wound.

 From my neighbor: I learnt how to be a heart of gold, a kind neighbor, and a faithful person; she was a woman of deep devotion, early to the mosque, kind to all, generous beyond measure; her final years wasn’t easy, she had to suffer with illness, yet she didn’t curse it.
 She bore it with patience, her faith unshaken.
-She never complaint, only quiet strength she shined;
+She never complaint, only quiet strength she shined.

+From Allah: to have had good grandparents, good parents, a good sister, good teachers, good family, relatives, and friends, almost everyone; That I have had an amazing childhood, experiencing my late father’s prime.